goncalo7/cicd/README.md

 - Run Unittests on that container using dgoss or similar tool(step 2)
 - Push your changes to the repo to triger a build(step 3)
 - Deploy to a Test environment ( this ideally should be as close as a prod env but without any customer data )
-- Run unittests on test environment
+- Run integration tests on test environment
 - Deploy to acceptance ( this ideally should be the same as prod environment but with sample data)
 - Run integration tests on acceptance environment
 - Run functional tests on acceptance environment